Winm8/API/README.md

 * Write any 2 numbers
 ## Errors
 * If an operation was written wrong: wrong operation
+* If you didn´t wrote any operations: no operation
 * If you didn´t wrote any numbers: no numbers
 ## Output
 * Output will be shown in json array